tunahanertekin/cloudy/docs/agv/software/createEnv/setupWs/README.md

 colcon build && source install/setup.bash
 ```

 We have prepared the ROS2 workspace.
-There are several software packages in Cloudy Software stack.
+There are several software packages in Cloudy Mini-AGV Software stack.
 For detailed explanation please check [**Software Packages**](/SoftwareDesign/Development%26Production/SoftwarePackages/) page.